After 54 hours of research evaluating 92 products, we picked Urban Decay Eyeshadow Primer Potion as our top choice.

 This eye primer features space-age polymer technology that fills in imperfections on the skin's surface, helping make the eyelids smooth and prepped for eyeshadow application.
 It also has a special shade called Freebase, which is designed to brighten the eyes and intensify the color of eyeshadow.

 As a high-end product, the Primer Potion isn't something anyone would consider cheap.
-However, it does contain a lot more product per tube than usual.
-And with the performance and reliability it offers, we'd say spending $24 on it is a great investment.
+However, it does contain a lot more product per tube than most eye primers.
+That being said, with the performance and reliability it offers, we'd say spending $24 on it is a great investment.